 The participants in this survey answered questions about their weekly working hours, how much sleep they typically get, perceived energy levels, physical job expectations, and their own perceived work-life balance.

-- The majority of people in the workforce are tired at least one day a week, and feel that being tired has a negative impact on job productivity.
-In the survey, it was found that 80.1% of participants are tired while on the clock at least once a week—35.9% of the people answered that they feel tired every single day at work.
-77.3% of the participants admitted that being tired had a perceived negative effect on their work productivity.
-Nearly half (46.5%) of the people, admitted to taking a sick or vacation day because they felt too tired to come to work at all.
+- The majority of people in the workforce are tired at least one day a week, and they feel that being tired has a negative impact on job productivity.
+In the survey, it was found that 80.1% of participants are tired while on the clock at least once a week — 35.9% of the people answered that they feel tired every single day at work.
+And 77.3% of the participants admitted that being tired had a perceived negative effect on their work productivity.
+Nearly half (46.5%) of the people admitted to taking a sick or vacation day because they felt too tired to come to work at all.

 - 54% of the participants reported working over 40 hours per week at least a few weeks per month.